dannav/now-compose/readme.md

 [![CircleCI](https://circleci.com/gh/dannav/now-compose.svg?style=svg&circle-token=a204b7c6925f4014b03ffed857005beb2b98b97e)](https://circleci.com/gh/dannav/now-compose)

-`now-compose` is a command line interface for developing and deploying applications with `docker-compose` for [zeit/now](https://zeit.co/now).
+`now-compose` is a command line interface for developing and deploying applications with docker-compose for [zeit/now](https://zeit.co/now).

 ## Usage

-`now-compose` behaves as a wrapper around `docker-compose`.
-To get started, you will need `docker` and `docker-compose` setup on your machine.
+`now-compose` behaves as a wrapper around docker-compose.
+To get started, you will need docker and docker-compose setup on your machine.
 To install these dependencies visit [the docker-compose install guide](https://docs.docker.com/compose/install/).

 Install `now-compose`: